bionic-gpt/bionic-gpt/website/content/docs/running-locally/gpu-setup.md

 The user interface is already loaded with the model.
 You can change the name of you wish as the GPU config loads `TheBloke/zephyr-7B-beta-AWQ` and in the user interface we call it `llama-2-7b` which is what it's called in our CPU setup.

-If you want to do a sanity check on the various components that make up Bionic GPT please take a look at our [Jupyter Notebook Setup](/docs/administration/jupyter-notebook/)
+If you want to do a sanity check on the various components that make up Bionic Bionic-GPT please take a look at our [Jupyter Notebook Setup](/docs/administration/jupyter-notebook/)

 ## Setting the trim ratio